ThreatConnect-Inc/tcex-app-templates/_app_common/README.md

 ### .pre-commit-config.yaml.py (Optional)
 This template file contains a default configuration for the

-### app_lib.py (Required)
-This template file allows for support of multiple versions of Python in one App.

 ### coveragerc (Optional)
 his template file has a basic configuration for pytest coverage reporting.